“From-scratch, tender banana bread muffins topped with bakery style streusel crumb topping!”

 Like most folks, my soul is not fully present in the morning until after my morning coffee.
 Chocolate coffee, no sugar, extra hazelnut almond milk creamer is my usual.

 Normally I don’t need a companion for my coffee but this week I made some banana bread muffins and my my my, what a match!
-If you’re looking for a portable item to take to a brunch ora grab and go breakfast, these rustic babies are it!
+If you’re looking for a portable item to take to a brunch or grab and go breakfast, these rustic babies are it!
 I hadn’t intended on these being anything fancy, just wanted to use up some old bananas but I think I’ll keep these muffins in the rotation for a while!

 I found myself hiding a few in the back of the cabinet just to make sure I had enough to last me throughout the week.
 Hey, in my house there are no dibs with food, you better get it while you can!

 These banana bread crumb muffins taste like something fresh from a bakery!
 The banana bread muffin is just that; moist, fluffy, tender banana bread in muffin form.
 And that cinnamony-sugar streusel crumb topping gives the perfect, light crunch on top.
-These are one of those muffins where you could seriously eat 4-5 without even feeling it.
+These are some of those muffins where you could seriously eat 4-5 without even feeling it.
 I had 3.
 Bananas are loaded with potassium… so, yeah.

 It’s like every morning these banana bread muffins just kept getting better and better which is so typical with banana bread in any form.
 The crumb topping makes A LOT so feel free to half the recipe if you’d like.
 I make the whole batch and store the rest in the fridge for when I make single microwave muffins or mug apple crisps.

 *NOTE* Banana bread naturally gets that moist, stickiness on the surface which eventually makes the streusel topping softer once covered and stored.
-If you are making this for an event and want the topping to remain crunchy, make it the day of the event and DO NOT cover it until the muffins have cooled completely.
+If you are making this for an event and want the topping to remain crunchy, make it the day of the event, and DO NOT cover it until the muffins have cooled completely.

 Tips for making the BEST Banana Bread Crumb Muffins: